javascript-tutorial/zh.javascript.info/1-js/04-object-basics/08-symbol/article.md

 # Symbol type

-By specification, object property keys may be either of string type, or of symbol type.
-Not numbers, not booleans, only strings or symbols, these two types.
+By specification, only two primitive types may serve as object property keys:

+- string type, or
+- symbol type.

+Otherwise, if one uses another type, such as number, it's autoconverted to string.
+So that `obj[1]` is the same as `obj["1"]`, and `obj[true]` is the same as `obj["true"]`.

 Till now we've been using only strings.

-Now let's see the benefits that symbols can give us.
+Now let's explore symbols, see what they can do for us.

 ## Symbols